jpahullo/moodle-repository_searchable/README.md

 We build course backups from Moodle courses, with thousands of backup files.
-When trying to mount the directory as a filesystem repository instance, it never ended.
+When trying to mount the directory as a filesystem repository instance, it hangs out, too many files to list on the web.

-Since we simply needed to pick up some file at a time, we thought on building a repository instance, based on server-side filesystem with searchable capabilities.
+Since we simply need to pick up some file at a time, we thought on building a repository instance, based on server-side filesystem, that does not list files by default.
+Actually, it should show you a search form to then list only matching files with the typed search criteria.
 It may be extensible to users if administrators want to, too.

-To do so, we based this repository on the current filesystem repository from the Moodle core, and the ideas behind other searchable repositories.
+To do so, we based this repository on the current filesystem repository from the Moodle core, including the ideas behind other searchable repositories, make it work and then applying some Domain-driven design concepts to the developed code, for a clearer, more sustainable code along time.

 ## Author